Getting Started

 3. Monitoring Blockchain Activity

-This example shows how to monitor blocks and track the balance of a famous contract in real-time:
+This example shows how to monitor blocks and track the WETH balance of a Uniswap V3 WETH-USDC contract in real-time:

 use alloy::{